Apple Developer Certificate vs Enterprise Certificate

 - Mass revocation risk

-- Frequently abused and revoked by Apple
+- Frequently abused and revoked

 What Is an Apple Developer Certificate?

-A standard Apple Developer certificate is issued through the Apple Developer Program ($99/year).
-The defining characteristic for sideloading purposes is UDID registration — the certificate will only sign apps for the exact devices registered in the provisioning profile.
+The defining characteristic for sideloading purposes is UDID registration.
+Every developer certificate comes paired with a provisioning profile that lists specific device UDIDs (Unique Device Identifiers).
+The certificate will only sign apps for the exact devices registered in that profile.
 A developer account can register up to 100 devices per year.

 What Is an Enterprise Certificate?

-Enterprise certificates are issued through Apple’s Developer Enterprise Program ($299/year).
-It is intended exclusively for large organisations distributing internal business apps to their own employees.
-The key difference: enterprise certificates do not require UDID registration.
-An app signed with an enterprise certificate can be installed on any iOS device, anywhere in the world.
+The key difference from a developer certificate: enterprise certificates do not require UDID registration.
+An app signed with an enterprise certificate can be installed on any iOS device, anywhere in the world, with no registration required.
+The user just has to visit a URL and trust the profile.

 This is enormously convenient — and enormously dangerous in the wrong hands.